pharmpy/pharmpy/docs/modelsearch.rst

 The model feature search space is a set of all possible combinations of model features that is allowed for the final model.
 The supported features cover absorption, absorption delay, elimination, and distribution.
 The search space is given as a string with a specific grammar, according to the `Model Feature Language` (MFL) (see :ref:`detailed description<mfl>`).
-If an attribute is not given, the default value for that attribute will be used as seen below.
-If the input model is not part of the given search space, a base model will be created.
-This is done by performing the least amount of transformations to the input model in order to make the base model a part of the given search space.
+Since the search space describes which models are in scope for the tool, if the input model is not part of said search space a base model within the scope needs to be created before starting the search algorithm.
+If a feature in the model is not in the search space, the default value for that feature will be used:

 +---------------+-------------------------------+
 | Category      | DEFAULT                       |